 (4) The last of the four determining impulses by which Russell directed the course of subsequent philosophy is this.
-Russell was not only a pioneer formal logician, but, like Aristotle and Frege, he was a logicianphilosopher.
-He saw every advance in formal logic as, among other things, a potential source of new rigours in philosophy, and he saw ever philosophical puzzle or tangle as a lock for which formal logic might already or might some day provide the key.
-It was due to him, as well as, in lesser degree, to Frege and Whitehead that some training in post-Aristotelian formal logic came fairly soon to be regarded as a site que no bit philosophical matters quickly began often merely to ape hub sometime philosophical matters quickly began often merely to ape hub sometimes to apply or employ the blackboard operations of the formal logician.
+Russell was not only a pioneer formal logician, but, like Aristotle and Frege, he was a logician-philosopher.
+He saw every advance in formal logic as, among other things, a potential source of new rigours in philosophy; and he saw every philosophical puzzle or tangle as a lock for which formal logic might already or might some day provide the key.
+It was due to him, as well as, in lesser degree, to Frege and Whitehead that some training in post-Aristotelian formal logic came fairly soon to be regarded as a sim-qua vortor the philosopher-to-be; and debates between philosophers to philosophical matters quickly began often merely to ape but sometimes to apply or employ the blackboard operations of the formal logician.

 Naturally it was, at the start, the more dramatic innovations in Russellian logic that were adopted by philosophers.
-The new termrelation-term pattern of simple propositions was for a time expected to accomplish nearly all the philosophical tasks at which the subject-predicate pattern baulked.
+The new term-relation-term pattern of simple propositions was for a time expected to accomplish nearly all the philosophical tasks at which the subject-predicate pattern baulked.
 But even if not into this new pattern, still formalisation into some newly sponsored pattern or other was for a time expected to make short work of any surviving philosophical problems.
-But to say this is only to say that Russell.
-Whitehead and Freee made many philosophers enthusiasts for their new so-called Symbolic Logic - and enthusiasts are always impetuous.
+But to say this is only to say that Russell, Whitehead and Frege made many philosophers enthusiasts for their new so-called Symbolic Logic - and enthusiasts are always impetuous.
 The remarkable thing is that these three - and Russell more than the other two - did fire this enthusiasm.
 Even outside the English-speaking world they fired it, partly through the mediation of Wittgenstein, as far away as Vienna; and without this mediation as far away as Poland.

 Doubtless some of these zeals were ephemeral or factitious; doubtless, too, some of the Frege-Russell hopes for a monolithic Euclideanisation of mathematics were doomed to disappointment; and certainly we have long since forgotten the promise, if it was ever made, that philosophical problems would now receive their solutions by instant formalisation.
-None the less, philosophy in the English-speaking world has inherited from the Principles of Mathematics and Principla Mathematica, as well as from Frege's logical writings, not only a respect for rigour, but a discipline in rigour, the absence of which from what, with reservations.
-I label 'continental' philosophy still makes cross-Channel discussion unrewarding.
+None the less, philosophy in the English-speaking world has inherited from the Principles of Mathematics and Principla Mathematica, as well as from Frege's logical writings, not only a respect for rigour, but a discipline in rigour, the absence of which from what, with reservations, I label continental philosophy still makes cross-Channel discussion unrewarding.

-However, I do not wish merely to acknowledge the huge effects of, especially.
+However.
+I do not wish merely to acknowledge the huge effects of, especially.
 Russell's logicising of philosophy.
 There was another massive legacy left by Russell, the logician-philosopher, which we can call the Theory of Types.